jhkrug/jhkrug.github.io/about.md

 - technical writing and docs-as-code
 - Cloud and Linux tech @SUSE
-- library data, it's storage, retrieval, processing, protection and analysis
+- library data, its storage, retrieval, processing, protection and analysis
 - analytics and visualization
-- library management systems
 - cycling for sport, leisure and transport

 Contact me: